 Infographics are best to use the numeric information to show the growth, decline, surge, dip and other statistical details.

-Content Marketing is not only about blog posts, it is an ensemble of multimedia and thus it includes all kinds of media like video, audio, GIFs, images etc.
+Digital content marketing is not only about blog posts, it is an ensemble of multimedia and thus it includes all kinds of media like video, audio, GIFs, images etc.

+There are lots of benefits of content marketing.
 Using only one kind of content would never get your business the results it deserves.
 Blog content has text in it and it takes time to read the text, in fact, the titles are enough to judge a blog content and even if you have a great matter inside but a not so great title you might miss a lead.
 This is saved by videos, images, and GIFs.

 Although you should not use lengthy videos, as it has higher chances of bouncing.
 The ideal size of the video should be of 3 to 4 minutes which would draw a good engagement.
 GIFs and images are the best things to display the content as they are also a part of visual content like the infographics.